 Rajasthan is more relaxed, but it still amazes how quickly a local who’s never seen a white person in their life can conjure up some elaborate scam on the fly.

 Yesterday in the desert heat we summitted Galtaji, the mountain of the Monkey Temple in Jaipur.
-Probably 5 meters and directly in sight from the temple caretaker who consecrated our journeys by painting bright red bindis on our foreheads, they were being scrubbed off by a white girl with a tampon.
-Our spiritual awakening was short-lived.
+Probably 5 meters and directly in sight from the temple caretaker who consecrated our journeys painting bright red bindis on our foreheads, they were being scrubbed off by a white girl with a tampon.
+You could say our spiritual awakening was short-lived.

 With the exception of the Taj Mahal, these photos are from the mean streets of Rajasthan.